cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 On the other end,
-the application may also implement a checking mechanism that goes as far as checking that all mandatory map pairs are available.
+the application may also implement a checking mechanism that goes as far as checking that all mandatory map members are available.

 The matter in how far the data description must be enforced by an application is left to the designers and implementers of that application,